raharrasy/RL2019-BaseCodes/Exercise4/README.md

    - Specifies the necessary functions that all agents must have.

 ## State Space
 The environment is modelled as a 5x5 grid.
 The grid cell with `(0,0)` coordinate is located in the top left part of the field.
-At each timestep, agents will be given a state representation, in the form of a list, which has information on their teammates', defending players' and their own location on the grid.
+At each timestep, agents will be given a state representation, in the form of a list, which has information on their teammate's location, defending player's location, and their own location on the grid.

-Also, the location of the goal is not modelled inside the grid.
+The location of the goal is not modelled inside the grid.
 Therefore, agents cannot dribble into the goal and must rely on the `KICK` action to score goals.

 ## Action Spaces
 Agents are equipped with a set of discrete actions.
 To move to adjacent grids, agents can use the `DRIBBLE_UP`,`DRIBBLE_DOWN`,`DRIBBLE_LEFT`, and `DRIBBLE_RIGHT` actions.
 Additionally, the `KICK` action enables the agents to shoot the ball into the goal.